unionai/unionai-docs/source/first-workflow/running-the-workflow.md

 ## Next step

-The next step is [Understanding the workflow code](understanding-the-workflow-code).
+The next step is to take a look at the [Example code components](example-code-components).